nonameable/photoringSQL/README.md

 ![Photoring screenshot with coloured boxes showing the 3 panels: Sections panel, action panels and visualization panel](/docs/photoringLiveBoxes.png)

 When you open Photoring, it selects a dimension from the metadata of the photos randomly and then brings a batch of photos in the order given by that dimension.
+The batch is centered around a particular photo that appears in the middle of the Photo visualization panel (Box 3).
+When we say that the user moves through the dataset, we mean the current photo at the center of the visualization changes and therefore, all photos around it.

-In the picture above you can see 3 different colored boxes:
+In the image above you can see 3 different colored boxes:

-1. Box 1: Dimension sections panel: This panel shows the dimensions sections that the current dimensions has
+1. Box 1: Dimension sections panel: This panel shows the dimensions sections that the current dimensions has.
+A section is a group of photos that share a dimension value. (e.g Hamlet and Macbeth share the dimension value *Shakespeare* in the author dimension)

-2. Box 2: Actions panel
+2. Box 2: Actions panel: It has the following sequence of buttons:
+	1. Previous Dimension
+	2. Next Dimension
+	3. Previous Section
+	4. Previous Photo
+	5. Next Photo
+	6. Next Section
+	7. Zoom out
+	8. Zoom in

 3. Box 3.
-Visualization panel
+Visualization panel: Panel in which photos/images are showed according to the current zoom level.
+Photos that belong to the same section have the same background color.
+As mentioned earlier.
+Photos are displayed in order, from top to bottom, according to the order associated with the current dimension.
+A user can also change the current